There are two ways to get a library card: In person and online.

 Patrons may have their library card at the time of application if they present verification of address.
 Verification may be in the form of a valid photo ID or recent (no older than three months) utility bill that includes the patron’s address.
 Patrons who do not present verification of address will receive their library cards in the mail.

 You are responsible for the use of your card.
 You are responsible for any damage done to library materials in your care and agree to pay the replacement cost for materials that are lost or damaged while they are checked out on your card.
-You also agree to pay a fine of ten (10) cents per day for materials that are not returned on time.

 When signing the application for a juvenile, that parent or legal guardian agrees to accept full responsibility for materials borrowed, for any fees generated due to loss or damage to such materials, and for any fines incurred by the juvenile.
 Lost or stolen cards should be reported immediately to the Library.